 The seemingly slightest of falls can often result in long-lasting injury and discomfort.
 That’s why you need a skilled personal injury lawyer in your corner.

-With offices in Connecticut, Massachusetts, Vermont, New Hampshire and New York, the Haymond Law Firm has the resources to energetically and aggressively fight for your interests.
+With offices in Connecticut, Massachusetts, Vermont, New Hampshire, New York, and Florida the Haymond Law Firm has the resources to aggressively fight for your interests.

 For a free consultation, call us at 1-800-HAYMOND (1-800-429-6663).

-Case 1: Slip and fall victim recovers money after falling at cookout
+Case 1: Slip and fall victim recovers money after falling at a cookout

-Slip and fall victim recovers money after falling at cookout.
+Slip and fall victim recovers money after falling at a cookout.

 While hoping to enjoy the weather and grilled food, he instead took a step down from the building towards the parking lot, only to have the railing snap off on him, resulting in Frank falling to the cement ground underneath, breaking his ankle and dislocating his hip bone.
 Frank underwent three months of physical therapy and missed a lot of time from work.